Homemade gnocchi with Traditional Genovese Pesto

-A delightfully creamy gnocci with our warming Traditional Genovese Pesto, this recipe is perfect for the times when you want to spend time and effort on your pasta dish.
+A delightfully creamy gnocchi with our warming Traditional Genovese Pesto, this recipe is perfect for the times when you want to spend time and effort on your pasta dish.

-Heat an oven to 180C.
+- Heat an oven to 180C/Fan 160C/Gas Mark 4.
 Place the potatoes on a tray and bake for an hour, until the middle is soft.

-Place a large pan of salted water on a high heat to boil.
-When boiling, add half the gnocchi to the pan, wait for them to rise to the surface then cook for a further twenty seconds and remove and allow to drain.
+- Place a large pan of salted water on a high heat to boil.
+When boiling, add half the gnocchi to the pan and wait for them to rise to the surface.
+Cook them for a further 20 seconds then remove and allow to drain.
 Wait for the water to boil before adding the remaining gnocchi and repeat.